DogmaDragon/Stash-Docs/docs/FAQ.md

 {:toc}
 </details>

-# Installing and Launching
+## Installing and launching Stash

 The installation instructions are available from the [README.md](https://github.com/stashapp/stash).

-## How do I get into Stash once installed?
+### How do I get into Stash once installed?

 #### Windows

 - Run the executable (typically "stash-win.exe").
 The app will start up in a terminal window, read in your configuration and then give you a URL to connect with in your browser.
-- _Note for Windows users_: Running the app might present a security prompt since the binary isn't signed yet.
+_Note for Windows users_: Running the app might present a security prompt since the binary isn't signed yet.
 Just click more info and then the "run anyway" button.

 #### Mac OS / Linux
 -  Run `./stash-osx` / `./stash-linux` from the terminal on macOS / Linux)
 -   _Note for Mac/Linux users_: If you have trouble, try running `chmod u+x stash-osx` or `chmod u+x stash-linux` to make the file executable.